Smart tax planning tips & strategies for businesses to maximize savings

 8. Stay on top of estimated tax payments

-Missing estimated tax payments can lead to penalties and extra fees, which no business owner wants to deal with.
-Estimated taxes are for income that isn’t subject to withholding, such as self-employment earnings or dividends.
+Missing estimated tax payments can result in costly penalties and additional fees—an inconvenience that no business owner wants to face.
+Estimated taxes are specifically intended for income that is not subject to automatic withholding, such as earnings from self-employment, rental properties, interest, dividends, or capital gains.

 9. Stay informed about new tax laws and changes